 Should Your Nonprofit Livestream Events?
 As more and more nonprofits dip their toes into livestreaming galas and other events, how do we decide what gets streamed and what doesn’t?

 Why are so many of us in a rush to create new nonprofits and social enterprises and less resolute to collaborate or join forces with existing organizations doing the same or similar work?
 What can we do about this phenomenon and how can we be better together?
 This really thorough piece from SSIR tackles an issue we think about a lot.

 These are pretty great and funny: 30 Creative Museum 404 Pages.
 From our friends at Hyperallergic.

 Photo courtesy of Shutterstock/Mallorca, SpainCaroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
-Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.
+Contact Caroline by email, see her profile page, visit her website, follow her on Twitter or leave a comment.